-Want to use your NDIS funding to have healthy, tasty meals delivered right to your door?
-In this article we look at how the NDIS can fund meal preparation and delivery and how you can get budget in your plan specifically for this purpose.
+Want to use your National Disability Insurance Scheme (NDIS) funding to have healthy, tasty meals delivered right to your door?
+In this article, we look at how the NDIS can fund meal preparation and delivery, and how you can get this included in your plan.

 What costs are covered?